BFpack contains a collection of functions for Bayesian

 across different groups.
 As the seventh column of the

-object is a group indicator, let us first create
+memory object is a group indicator, let us first create

 different objects for the two different groups, and perform Bayesian